CodeAwhile/minimum-password-strength/readme.txt

 == Description ==

-WordPress profile pages contain a visual indicator which shows the strength of a user’s chosen password.
+WordPress profile pages contain a visual indicator which shows the strength of a user's chosen password.
 This is nice, but WordPress doesn't actually enforce this in any way, so users are free to select weak passwords.

-Minimum Password Strength uses the same method to calculate a password’s strength, but forces users to meet a minimum strength requirement before they can change their password.
+Minimum Password Strength uses the same method to calculate a password's strength, but forces users to meet a minimum strength requirement before they can change their password.

-By default, passwords must have “Medium” strength, but administrators can change this to force passwords to be at least “Weak”, “Medium”, or “Strong”.
+By default, passwords must have "Medium" strength, but administrators can change this to force passwords to be at least "Weak", "Medium", or "Strong".
 To change the minimum strength, go to Settings -> Password Strength after installing Minimum Password Strength.

 For now, all users have the same password strength requirements, but a later release will allow administrators to select different strength requirements for different roles.

 == Installation ==

-1. Upload the `minimum-password-strength` to the `/wp-content/plugins/` directory
+1. Upload the 'minimum-password-strength' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure your required password strength in Settings -> Password Strength